 We need your support to show the world how science and engineering students at the University of Colorado are improving our world.
 The team is seeking donations and sponsorships to assist with project and travel costs.
 CU iGEM donations or contact Dr. Brian DeDecker with sponsorship inquires.

-Applications are available in the spring for next year's team and a preparatory iGEM based course is offered spring semesters.
-If interested, please contact the iGEM faculty sponsor, Dr. Brian DeDecker.
+Applications are available in the spring for next year's team and a preparatory iGEM based laboratory course (MCDB 3000) is offered in the fall and spring to prepare for the team.